 4.2.3 There have been no recorded groundwater flood events across the area between 2000 and 2003, as indicated by the Jacobs study.
-Appendix G of the SFRA indicates that across this area there is a risk of flooding to subsurface assets but surface manifestation of groundwater is unlikely.
+Appendix G of the SFRA indicates that this area is deemed as having a negligible risk from groundwater flooding due to the nature of the local geological deposits.